 The Madonna Foundation

 The Madonna Foundation, established in 2001 by the Franciscan Sisters of Chicago, is a public charity that increases access for young women to attend Catholic high schools in the Chicago area.
 The Foundation is the only one of its kind in the region focusing exclusively on serving young women with scholarship support and programing.
-The Madonna Foundation annually awards tuition grants to girls who demonstrate financial need and the potential for academic achievement.
+The Madonna Foundation annually awards tuition grants to young women who demonstrate financial need and the potential for academic achievement.
 Financial support averages $2,700 per year.
 In many cases, without the Foundation’s scholarships, these young women would not be able to attend Catholic School.

 Any applicant meeting our financial requirements and applying to one of our five partnering high schools will be eligible to apply.
 Our financial requirements for eligibility are $15,000 or less per person per year in the family (for example, a family of 4 with a total income of 60,000 or less would be eligible).

-The girls selected to receive the scholarship and to participate in the program are proudly referred to as “Madonna Scholars.”
+The young women selected to receive the scholarship and to participate in the program are proudly referred to as “Madonna Scholars.”

 Madonna High School